 Driven by its design philosophy ‘Just the Product’, G-Star focuses on the continuing reinvention of modern craftsmanship, 3D denim innovation and new materials.
 G-Star Strategy Director Thecla Schaeffer says: “G-Star has always been driven by innovation, and by integrating Bionic Yarn into our collection we’re taking the next step in creating denim for the future.
 We’re very excited about the long-term goals of this collaboration and to have Bionic as our business partners.”

-The RAW for the Oceans collection will be available at selected G-Star RAW stores, and online from August 15th.
+The RAW for the Oceans collection is available at selected G-Star RAW stores worldwide.